 - Oops!Something went wrong.Please try again later.

-Penumbra (PEN) is a nearly $10 billion medical technology company specializing in minimally-invasive instruments for neurovascular and peripheral vascular diseases.
+Penumbra (PEN) is a $10 billion medical technology company specializing in minimally-invasive instruments for neurovascular and peripheral vascular diseases.

 The company leverages its expertise in catheter-based technology to develop access devices for treating strokes, aneurysms, deep vein thrombosis, pulmonary embolism, and other patient events caused by blood clots.

 Penumbra takes its name from the shadow-like effect in pathology and anatomy where the area surrounding an ischemic event such as thrombotic or embolic stroke can become dark.
 Immediately following the event, blood flow and therefore oxygen transport is reduced locally, leading to hypoxia of the cells near the location of the original insult.

 I wrote about PEN in January saying it was time to start or add to positions after the product recall took shares and analysts estimates down way too far -- from $270 in November to $170 in December.